retrocausal/udacity-space-odyssey/README.md

   ##### The Engine
   >  - Udacity provided a prototypal definition of an engine that did almost everything from
   >     - Producing New Entities
   >     - Initializing them
   >     - Rendering them
   >     - Animating them
   >     - Updating them during a span of a frame
+  >
-  > Also Did.:
+  > -  Also Did:
+  >
   >   - Producing a Player(s)
   >   - Initializing/Animating/Updating/Rendering them.
+  >
-  > Also Did.:
+  > - Also Did:
+  >
   >    - Collision detection
-  >        - Scoring / Notifying/ Finishing the game
+  >    - Scoring / Resetting / Finishing the game
+  > - Also Did:
+  >   - Scene construction from a set of image sprites
+  >   - Rendering background scene animations

   **That was simply too much for a single class to do.**

   > So, this project has an engine that
   >   - Produces Entities / Player / Imperilled (Read Components)
   >   - Generates Responsive markup on request
   >   - Does simple/complex math on request
   >   - Initializes/Configures a new Game, and issues a run game command
+  >
   > Nothing more!

   ##### The Drawing